chenlab-uva/InteractiveRelatednessPlots/README.md

 ```{bash}
 unzip HapMap.zip
 ```
-Or we can clicking the Dropbox link, and then click the download button at the top right corner to download files.
+Or we can click the Dropbox link, and then click the download button at the top right corner to download files.
 And then use unzip to unzip the zipped file.
 ```{bash}
 unzip HapMap.zip
 ```